 Conner Troop Medical Clinic (CTMC).
 Services are rendered only with a

-Referrals are made by the ordering physician to an
+Referrals are made by the ordering physician to an appropriate civilian facility

-questions regarding X-ray services, or to make or cancel an ultrasound
+X-ray services, or to make or cancel an ultrasound appointment.

 Referral Management Office: